CalFresh for Non-Citizens & "Public Charge"

 These would not be the only factors the government would have considered in determining Public Charge.
 It would also have looked at totality of circumstances, such as age, health, family status, financial status, education and skills.

-Clearing up misinformation: Though as of Oct 11th, three federal judges have temporarily blocked the rule from going into effect, there is still misinformation about which other programs may have affected Public Charge determination.
+Clearing up misinformation: There is still misinformation about which other programs affect Public Charge determination.
 Please note the following:

 - School meals were NOT included in the proposed Public Charge rule.
 It would have remained safe to fill out applications for the school meal program!
 Please help get the word out that no one should fear enrolling for free and reduced-cost school meals for their children.